How to Create a Brand Identity in 7 Simple Steps

 Step 2: Know Your Customer

-In the previous step, you identified the person or people you help the most and how you help them.
-Now, learn as much as you can about these people.
-Here are some questions to help guide you through this process:
+In the previous step, you identified the person or people you help the most.
+Now, learn as much as you can about them.
+Here are some questions to help guide you through this step:

 - What problems do these people have that you help them solve?